 There are some basic costs associated with the visa application.
 Here’s a breakdown of the potential costs:

-Spain is an excellent choice when it comes to living and working.
-It provides the perfect lifestyle, growth opportunities, beautiful landscapes to enjoy, delicious food to devour, and the list goes on.
+Spain is an excellent choice for living and working.
+It offers the perfect lifestyle, with growth opportunities, beautiful landscapes to enjoy, delicious food to savour, and more.

 But there are a few individuals who want to reside in Spain while working for non-Spanish companies.
 Digital Nomad Visa is a suitable option for them.

 With this visa, they can live in Spain and work for any company abroad.
-Hope this article helped you understand everything about this visa.
+We hope this article has helped you understand everything about this visa.